 Recurve – Major feature – Limb Re-curve

-A recurve bow has limbs that curve away from towards the archer at the ends.
+A recurve bow has limbs that curve towards the archer for the main part but then back away from the archer at the ends.
 That curve is known as re-curve and can store and provide more power to an arrow than a simple longbow of the same size could.
-A longbow is a standard bow shape that you’d made yourself from a stick.
-The limbs and string make a standard D shape, no-recurve.

 You can find longbows available in a similar power range to the recurve.
 70 lbs of draw is going to be the maximum anyone really wants and can handle for either.
 The recurve on the tips of the limbs of a recurve bow will store more energy more efficiently than the simple D curve of the longbow.